32 Weeks Pregnant: Symptoms, Ultrasound, & Body Changes

 The bigger your baby gets, the more it stretches your belly skin.
 This could lead to dryness and cracks.
 Moisturisers are well suited to ease the discomfort.

-The most common symptom, it is going to get more uncomfortable as your baby grows and pushes against your digestive system.
+Heartburn is one of the most common signs of 32 weeks of pregnancy.
+It is going to get more uncomfortable as your baby grows and pushes against your digestive system.
 Try to eat smaller but more frequent meals.
 Consume digestive aids like buttermilk and curd more often.

 Belly at 32 Weeks of Pregnancy

 At the 32nd week, you can expect your stomach to vary from 28-36 cm from top to bottom.
-Around this time, your baby will drop into the pelvic cavity in preparation for birth, making your pregnancy bump a lot lower in height than earlier.
+Around this time, your baby will drop into the pelvic cavity in preparation for birth, making your 32-week pregnant tummy (bump) a lot lower in height than earlier.
 Sometimes, this drop happens during labour.

 You may also get a 3D ultrasound scan to observe the minute details of your little one’s face and body.
 An ultrasound scan at 32 weeks of pregnancy is a must if suggested by your doctor.